boabangf/Compressed-Bio_ClinicalBERT/README.md

 Ensure you have Python ≥3.8 and install required packages:

-pip install transformers datasets scikit-learn pandas torch If you're using Jupyter or Colab, run:
+pip install transformers datasets scikit-learn pandas torch If you're using Jupyter  or Colab on AWS or GCP instance, run:
 !pip install transformers datasets scikit-learn pandas torch

 📁 2.
 Prepare Your Dataset